 And I’ve seen these women absolutely transform when they give up the dieting and endless exercise, make peace with food and their bodies and get on with living their lives right now.
-When they understand how obsessing over food and weight all day, every day has been holding them back from living – as well as from losing weight and keeping it off – there’s no stopping them!
-They start changing their thoughts, beliefs, behavior and focus and getting on with the lives they are meant to have.
+When they discover how obsessing over food and weight all day, every day has been holding them back from living, there’s no stopping them!
+They start changing their thoughts, beliefs, behavior and focus so they can get on with the lives they are meant to have.

 While I have many awesome stories I could share, including my own, what continues to break my heart and pushes me to keep getting the word out, are those that make an attempt at learning intuitive eating, but give up in frustration, insisting it doesn’t “work”.

-I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain 50 pounds.
+I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain a significant amount of weight.
 Even worse, without understanding why these things are happening, they will warn anyone that will listen that intuitive eating doesn’t work and is a waste of time.

 Sure, I know intuitive eating is not a diet.
 I go to great lengths to make sure my clients understand it’s not even a program.
 It’s not a plan, a system, a project or a method.
 It’s not something that has a beginning or an end.
 It is a journey, a continuous experience that brings challenges and triumphs along the way.
 You have setbacks, but they turn out to be learning experiences that help you move further along your journey.